 The same idea applies to the D position (D-E-F-G-A), A position (A-B-C-D-E), and so on.

 On day 2, we’ll develop finger dexterity by playing the five-finger scale.

 To play the scale, put your hands in C position and play the notes (C-D-E-F-G), one after another.

 Then, try this in a different position, such as G position (G-A-B-C-D).

 Play these scales hands apart.
 Then, try playing both hands together.
-This can feel weird at first, but that’s totally normal and will go away with practice.

 Now let’s play something more song-like!
 Using the hand positions we’ve learned, we’ll play fifths, which means we’ll play with fingers 1 and 5 on both hands.